BetaZero: Belief-State Planning for Long-Horizon POMDPs using Learned Approximations: Problem Formulation

 \item \textbf{Backpropagation.}\quad Finally, during the \textit{backpropagation} step, the $Q$-value estimate from the rollout is propagated up the path in the tree as a running average. \end{enumerate}

 \paragraph{Root node action selection.} After repeating the four steps of MCTS, the final action is selected from the children $a \in A(s)$ of the root state $s$ and executed in the environment.
-One way to select the best root node action, referred to as the \textit{robust child} \cite{schadd2009monte, browne2012survey}, selects the action with the highest visit count as $\argmax_a N(s,a)$.
-Sampling from the normalized counts, exponentiated by an exploratory temperature $\tau$, is also common \cite{silver2017mastering}.
+One way to select the best root node action, referred to as the \textit{robust child} \citep{schadd2009monte, browne2012survey}, selects the action with the highest visit count as $\argmax_a N(s,a)$.
+Sampling from the normalized counts, exponentiated by an exploratory temperature $\tau$, is also common \citep{silver2017mastering}.
 Another method uses the highest estimated $Q$-value as $\argmax_a Q(s,a)$.
-Both criteria have been shown to have problem-based trade-offs \cite{browne2012survey}.
+Both criteria have been shown to have problem-based trade-offs \citep{browne2012survey}.

-\paragraph{Double progressive widening.} To handle stochastic state transitions and large or continuous state and action spaces, double progressive widening (DPW) balances between sampling new nodes to expand on or selecting from existing nodes already in the tree \cite{couetoux2011continuous}.
+\paragraph{Double progressive widening.} To handle stochastic state transitions and large or continuous state and action spaces, double progressive widening (DPW) balances between sampling new nodes to expand on or selecting from existing nodes already in the tree \citep{couetoux2011continuous}.
 Two hyperparameters $\alpha \in [0,1]$ and $k \ge 0$ control the branching factor.
 If the number of actions tried from state $s$ is less than $kN(s)^\alpha$, then a new action is sampled from the action space and added as a child of node $s$.
-Likewise, if the number of expanded states from state-action node $(s,a)$ is less than $kN(s,a)^\alpha$, then a new state is sampled from the transition function $s' \sim T(\cdot \mid s, a)$ and added as a child of that state-action node.
+Likewise, if the number of expanded states from node $(s,a)$ is less than $kN(s,a)^\alpha$, then a new state is sampled from the transition function $s' \sim T(\cdot \mid s, a)$ and added as a child.
 If the state widening condition is not met, then a next state is sampled from the existing children.
-To encouraging widening, let $k \to \infty$ and $\alpha \to 1$, e.g., in highly stochastic problems \cite{sokota2021monte}, and to discourage widening let $k \to 1$ and $\alpha \to 0$ \cite{moss2020adaptive}.

-Note that in the following sections we will refer to the belief state as $b$ and the true (hidden) state as $s$.
+Note, in the following sections we will refer to the belief state as $b$ and the true (hidden) state as $s$.